Notice of Privacy Practices

 USES AND DISCLOSURES THAT DO NOT REQUIRE YOUR AUTHORIZATION:

 We may use or disclose your protected health information in the following situations without your authorization.
-These situations include the following uses and disclosures: as required by law; for public health purposes; for health care oversight purposes; for abuse or neglect reporting; pursuant to Food and Drug Administration requirements; in connection with legal proceedings; for law enforcement purposes; to coroners, funeral directors and organ donation agencies; for certain research purposes; for certain criminal activities; for certain military activity and national security purposes; for workers’ compensation reporting; relating to certain inmate reporting; and other required uses and disclosures.
-Under the law, we must make certain disclosures to you upon your request, and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of the Health Insurance Portability and Accountability Act (HIPAA).
+These situations include the following uses and disclosures: as required by law; for public health purposes; for health care oversight purposes; for abuse or neglect reporting; pursuant to Food and Drug Administration requirements; in connection with legal proceedings; for law enforcement purposes; to coroners, funeral directors and organ donation agencies; for certain research purposes; for allegations of certain criminal activities; for certain military activity and national security purposes; for workers’ compensation reporting; relating to certain inmate reporting; and other required uses and disclosures.
+Under the law, we must make certain disclosures to you upon your request, and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of HIPAA.
 State laws may further restrict these disclosures.
+We may also use or disclose your de-identified information for any purpose permitted by law without your authorization.

 USES AND DISCLOSURES THAT REQUIRE YOUR AUTHORIZATION:

 Other permitted and required uses and disclosures will be made only with your consent, authorization or opportunity to object unless permitted or required by law.
 Without your authorization, we are expressly prohibited from using or disclosing your protected health information for marketing purposes.
 We may not sell your protected health information without your authorization.
 Your protected health information will not be used for fundraising.
+We will not use or disclose your psychotherapy notes without your authorization, except as permitted by law.
 If you provide us with an authorization for certain uses and disclosures of your information, you may revoke such authorization, at any time, in writing, except to the extent that we have taken an action in reliance on the use or disclosure indicated in the authorization.

 YOUR RIGHTS WITH RESPECT TO YOUR PROTECTED HEALTH INFORMATION: